 Wellness Promotion (Mental Health): Parents received training in mental health and wellness in early childhood and how mental health can impact school readiness and success.
 Parents also received training and resource materials about managing stress, self-care, and tending to their own mental health and wellbeing.
 Additionally, parents received training and supports related to developmental screening and the referral processes to the Chicago Public Schools and Illinois Early Intervention System for children identified as needing further assessment for special needs services.
-Throughout the COVID-19 pandemic, Casa Central's Mental Health/Wellness Promotion Consultants were available and provided training and 1-1 support to families to support their wellbeing during this difficult time.
+Throughout the COVID-19 pandemic, Casa Central's Mental Health/Wellness Promotion Consultants remained available and provided training and 1-1 support to families to support their wellbeing during this difficult time.

 Education and Literacy: Math and literacy continue to be a primary focus for Casa Central's Early Learning Academy in order to prepare children for success in Head Start, Kindergarten and beyond.
 Parents receive orientation to our curricula (Creative Curriculum in Center-Based and Parents as Teachers in Home-Based), and participate in home visits and parent conferences with staff members to learn more about their children's developmental progress in these areas.
-Throughout the pandemic, teachers prepared individualized lesson plans for children's athome learning to support parents with continuing to serve as their children's first and most important teachers, promoting children's continued development in spite of the incredibly challenging circumstances.
+Throughout the pandemic, teachers prepared individualized lesson plans for children's at-home learning to support parents with continuing to serve as their children's first and most important teachers, promoting children's continued development in spite of the incredibly challenging circumstances.

-Community and Social Services: At parent meetings, held virtually throughout most of 2020, featured speakers shared information on specific topics parents indicated as being of interest via the participant engagement survey.
+Community and Social Services: At parent meetings, held virtually throughout the 2020-2021 program year, featured speakers shared information on specific topics parents indicated as being of interest via the participant engagement survey.
 These speakers are from local community service providers and inform parents of resources available, how to access services, and eligibility requirements.

 Parent Committee Meetings: Each program option has a Parent Committee and elects officers and representatives that take on an active role in the program's Policy Committee and the grantee's Policy Council.
 The program Policy Committee met monthly.
-This year, they participated in training on Head Start and the role of committee members in interviewing and hiring staff; fiscal management of the program, including monthly budget reviews and program amendments; participated in the annual Self-Assessment and reviewed the Quality Improvement Plan and changes made; reviewed the 2020 Community Needs Assessment and Selection Criteria and recommended changes; and supported the program with all aspects of implementing remote/virtual services and planning for our return to in-person/on-site services, ensuring that parent voice and perspective was represented.
+This year, they participated in training on Head Start and the role of committee members in interviewing and hiring staff; fiscal management of the program, including monthly budget reviews and program amendments; reviewed the 2021 Community Needs Assessment and Selection Criteria and recommended changes; and supported the program with all aspects of implementing remote/virtual services and planning for our return to in-person/on-site services, ensuring that parent voice and perspective was represented.